 Almost every sector is eying India as a potential investing hub, and automobile sector is no exception.
 Besides being still a developing country, it shouldn’t be a surprising fact that Indian ranks world number 3 in terms of the number of millionaires.
 This era of development in India has been at its best, despite recession, strong fundamentals of Indian economy have managed to post a decent GDP growth last year.

 Increase in disposable income of the people has led to a different lifestyle.
 Now, the mindset of Indian consumer is a lot different.
 Previously, Indian consumers used to check the prices of everything they bought.
 Now, the consumer looks at the experience of the company during the buying process.
 More than price, Quality matters.
 This paradigm shift has also changed the way companies look at India.
-Slowly and steadily the luxury car market which was in a very nascent condition in India, is now counting on big revenues from the country’s customers.
+Slowly and steadily the luxury car market, you can do a car reg check to be sure, which was in a very nascent condition in India, is now counting on big revenues from the country’s customers.

 Of late, there had been a steep increase in the luxury car market.
 Year 2009 recorded a whopping 25% growth in the luxury car market.
 It would be news for many of us that India ranks number 1 in exporting automobile components.
 The German machines which have fame all over the world use components which are imported from India.

 New entrants like Volkswagen are going to heat up the competition even more.
 Currently the fight is in between BMW and Merc.
 Despite being a late entrant in the Market, BMW has been successful in capturing a considerable amount of market share.
 But, this fight between just two companies is not going to stay for long as new players are entering the Indian market.